Board of directors

 Contractors

-Kyle Barber, ACEP ALE Subject Matter Expert (contractor)
+Kyle Barber, Agricultural Easement Subject Matter Expert

 Kyle's breadth of experience with ALE since 2010 is extensive.
 He's managed and supervised all aspects of Bitter Root Land Trust's (BRLT) conservation easement and fee title acquisitions leading to a ten-fold increase in conserved acreage including more than four dozen conservation transactions.